akitorahayashi/async-sdd-slashes/sdd-3-tk.md

 - Use `.tmp/design.md`, `.tmp/test_design.md`, or other notes in `.tmp/` only to supplement the plan when they exist
 - Record key context in `.tmp/tasks.think.md` under `## Step 1: Gather the inputs` before progressing.

-### 2. Map conflicts before planning

-- Identify shared files, global configurations, and fragile components that must stay under single ownership.
-- Capture dependencies and handoff risks upfront so later phase and agent choices respect these constraints.
-- Summarize conflict risks in `.tmp/tasks.think.md` under `## Step 2: Map conflicts before planning`.

-### 3. Design phases and agent usage
+### 2. Design phases and agent usage

-- Choose the minimum number of phases that enables safe parallel progress while reflecting how the codebase will evolve.
+- Choose the minimum number of phases that enables maximum parallel progress while reflecting how the codebase will evolve.
 - Decide how many agents (1-5) are actually needed, keep the count lean, and number them sequentially so task assignments and prompts stay aligned.
 - Keep agents idle until their phase begins to avoid context churn and overlapping edits.
-- Never split conflict-prone work across multiple agents or phases.
+- Prioritize parallel work even if it creates conflicts - the orchestrator will handle conflict resolution after each phase.
-- Document chosen phases, agent assignments, and rationale in `.tmp/tasks.think.md` under `## Step 3: Design phases and agent usage`.
+- Document chosen phases, agent assignments, and rationale in `.tmp/tasks.think.md` under `## Step 2: Design phases and agent usage`.

-### 4. Build `.tmp/tasks.md`
+### 3. Build `.tmp/tasks.md`

 - Review the notes captured in `.tmp/tasks.think.md`.
 - When the thinking log feels solid, open `.tmp/tasks.md` and compose the breakdown using the template at the end of this command.
-- Base each section on the decisions recorded in `.tmp/tasks.think.md` so ownership, sequencing, and risks stay aligned.
+- Base each section on the decisions recorded in `.tmp/tasks.think.md` so ownership and sequencing stay aligned.
-- Highlight opportunities for safe concurrency only after the conflict boundaries are fixed.
-- Update the Conflict Prevention guidance whenever task assignments or sequencing change.
+- Maximize opportunities for parallel work - agents can work simultaneously even on shared files.
+- Note any critical coordination points between phases if needed.

 ## Notes

-Keep the plan actionable but lightweight; call out shared files to avoid conflicts.
+Keep the plan actionable but lightweight.
 Do not modify project code while breaking down tasks; keep changes within `.tmp/tasks.md` or related planning artefacts.

 ---